skip to Main Content

 What two-step verification isn’t: It’s not a pass to use easy-to-crack passwords.
 The security feature works best when you couple it with password best practices.

-These eight password guidelines will help keep your accounts secure.
+These 8 tips will help keep your accounts secure >

 While this feature requires an extra step for you to log in, it also requires an additional step for fraudsters to log into your accounts.
 In other words, it helps ensure that only you and the people you authorize can access your accounts.